fiskl-accounting/help-docs/docs/Glossary/accounting-terms.md

 The financial benefit realized when the amount of revenue gained from a business activity exceeds the expenses, costs, and taxes needed to sustain the activity.

 ### [Profit and Loss Statement (P&L)](terms/profit-and-loss-statement.md)
 A financial document that summarizes the revenues, costs, and expenses incurred during a specific period of time.
-Also known as an [Income Statement](#income-statement)
+Also known as an [Income Statement](#income-statement).

 ## R